IN-CORE/incore-docs/manual/README.md

 ### Building and running Sphinx in Docker container

-Install [Docker Desktop](https://www.docker.com/) for your OS and chande directory to your local branch incore-docs/manual folder (one with Dockerfile).
+Install [Docker Desktop](https://www.docker.com/) for your OS and change directory to your local branch incore-docs/manual folder (one with Dockerfile).

 1. Build container
     ```